ybangit/trading_docs/docs/source/index.rst

-Welcome to trading system development documentation!
+Welcome to "Algorithmic Trading System Development" documentation!
 ===================================

 **Lumache** (/lu'make/) is a Python library for system trading lovers